 What is a CAPTCHA?

 A CAPTCHA is a challenge-response test that prevents automated bots (robots) from subscribing to your mailing program.
 Recently, there have been many large scale list-bombing attempts originating from a brand’s sign up forms (as a refresher, ‘list bombing’ is a cyber attack that uses bots to submit large numbers of (often legitimate) email addresses to email sign-up pages).
-If left unaddressed, list bombing can lead to a Spamhaus listing (an international blacklist foundation), which prevents all of the brand’s mailings from reaching their subscribers’ inboxes.
+If left unaddressed, list bombing can lead to a Spamhaus listing (an international blocklist foundation), which prevents all of the brand’s mailings from reaching their subscribers’ inboxes.

 Example of CAPTCHA (source: findexamples.com)